HappyAreaBean/Pinger-PAPI-Expansion/README.md

 # ⚠ Please read this before download/using it. ⚠
 This version used another API to fixes the motd problem with some new features.

+And also this version is designed for use on my own server but now is publicly available for everyone.

 In original pinger the `motd` placeholder only getting the motd from `server.properties`.

 If you don’t need any of these feature or the original version is enough for you to use, you don’t need to switch to this version.